aamzhas/aamzhas.github.io/_pages/about.md

 - **August 2019**: Started graduate school at the University of Illinois at Urbana-Champaign.

-- **May 2019**: Graduated with a Bachelor of Science degree in Computer Engineering from the University of Illinois at Urbana-Champaign with High Honors.
+- **May 2019**: Graduated with a Bachelor of Science in Computer Engineering from the University of Illinois at Urbana-Champaign with High Honors.